 The following scientific observations were made and reported verbally by the members of the party.

+After the descent the climbers were met at the top of the talus slope by Newell F. Joyner, custodian of the Devils Tower National Monument, with canteens of water which they received gratefully.
 "Three cans of grapefruit juice and orange juice doesn't go so very far."
 House said, "but if we had carried up all the water we wanted, we wouldn't have had any strength left to climb the Tower."

 Due to the fact that no announcement of the climb had been made because ethics of mountain climbing forbid it, only a small crowd witnessed the ascent.
 Tourists who happened to choose that particular day to visit the Tower were rewarded with a rare thrill.